Stratio/ingestion/stratio-sinks/stratio-cassandra-sink/README.md

 - cqlFile: Path to a CQL file with initialization statements such as keyspace and table creation.
 (Optional)

+- ignoreCase (true|false): match the event columns and table columns ignoring case.
+It has worst performance so it's recommended to use lower case in event headers if possible (Cassandra returns column names in lower case).
+(Default: false).

 Sample Complete-flow Flume config
 =================================